Skin Tag Removal

 In addition to removing cherry angiomas and skin tags, Magnolia Medical & Aesthetics treats other skin lesions such as dermatosis papulosa nigra.
 DPN are small seborrheic keratoses commonly found on the neck and face on darker skin.
 They are determined by genetics in 40-50% of people.
-We can remove both DPNs and cherry angiomas safely laser for ALL SKIN TYPES!
+We can safely remove both DPNs and cherry angiomas with a laser for ALL SKIN TYPES!
 We have treated a large population of darker skin types successfully with DPNs.

 Before & After Photos

 Summary of Skin Tag Removal

 No downtime, but can take up to two weeks for scabs to heal